umareefarooq/Andriod-Studio-Small-Apps/README.md

 ## Addition App

    This App simply takes two integirs and them them. the sum of the numbers is shown in the App.

+## Button Event App

+   This App has a button, which changes and displayes the text when it is clicked.
+After clicking the button, some text message is shown in the TextView below.

 ## Login App